ocp-power-automation/ocp4-playbooks-extras/playbooks/roles/ocp-vpa-operator/README.md

 | vpa_e2e | no | false | It executes the VPA e2e |
 | vpa_cleanup | no | false | It is used to clean the VPA resources only |

+Note: To set the go lang version and path please use the variables from the `golang-installation` role.
+Please make sure, value for `golang_installation_path` is `/usr/local/`.

 Dependencies
 ------------